apecloud/kubeblocks/cmd/probe/README.md

 Probe read some configurations from env variables, Now there are:
 KB_AGGREGATION_NUMBER: The number of continuously checks failed aggregated in one event, in case of too many events sent. if empty, default value is 10.
-KB_DB_PORT: The port of service to probe, eg. 3306.
+KB_SERVICE_PORT: The port of service to probe, eg. 3306.
-KB_DB_ROLES: The mapping of roles and accessmode, eg. {"follower":"Readonly","leader":"ReadWrite"}.
+KB_SERVICE_ROLES: The mapping of roles and accessmode, eg. {"follower":"Readonly","leader":"ReadWrite"}.

 ## 2.3 Run